NathanDavis97/itt-mortgage-calculator-assignment/README.md

 ## Amortized interest equation

-Please use this equation to calculate your interest:
+Please use this equation to calculate your monthly payment and total balance:

 ```
 /**